ReadAlongs/Studio/README.md

 This repo follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.

-Have a look at [Contributing.md](Contributing.md) for help getting started.
+Have a look at [Contributing.md](Contributing.md) for help using our standardized formatting conventions and pre-commit hooks.

 ### Contributors